r0hanshah/Sudoku-Project/README.md

 # Sudoku Soul's Like

+Inspired by the Dark Souls Games
+Used their font and took inspiration from their "YOU DIED" screen

 Sudoku Board with 3 varying difficulties

 Use your mouse to select the box you want to type in.